-This is one of many measures aimed at attracting investment and foreigners affected by the Covid19 outbreak.
+This is one of many measures aimed at attracting investment and foreigners, particularly after the Covid19 outbreak.
 Under laws issued in 2018, foreigners can own up to 100% in the “free zones”>

 Previously foreigners want to establish a business in the UAE had to have an Emirati partner only with a 49% share.